skeender/saconvert-docx/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to SAconvert's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**SAconvert** is a Python library for everyone that needs conversions in their projects.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+With `accurate` conversions,

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+SAconvert is the way to go for all your conversion needs.

 .. note::

-   This project is under active development.
+   With more conversions coming soon, SAconvert only supports length and width conversions.

 Contents
 --------